 Ryan and Nina tied the knot in 2005, according to Heavy.
 She’s traveled around the country and worked at her dad’s school, SNHU.

 Now, Ryan makes enough money for his family to live comfortably.
 He briefly served as Ohio State’s acting head coach in 2018 before head coach Urban Meyer retired the following year.
-Day is earning north of $5 million in a coronavirus and COVID-19-ridden season.
+Day was earning north of $5 million in a coronavirus and COVID-19-ridden football season in 2020.
+He’s making north of $6 million in 2021, making him one of the highest-paid coaches in college football.

 The Days also love to give back to the community and have centered that around helping people suffering from mental illness.
 They created a fund for “pediatric and adolescent mental wellness” at Nationwide Children’s hospital as part of the “On Our Sleeves” campaign, per ABC6.